nurul3101/dev-notes/Mastering chrome devtools.md

 - Esc key press on any tab except console will open a mini console

 - We can select material color palettes from the color panel , and can make custom color panels.
-- on color swatch we can click on it by pressing shift and it will convert the format  like rgba , hex etc
+- on color swatch we can click on it by pressing shift and it will convert the format  like rgba or hex

 ---
 ### Editing